-As mentioned in Unit 4, Sicily is the largest producer of wine in southern Italy and makes more white wine than red.
-Its dominant grape variety by far, white or red, is Catarratto; however, Catarratto is considered a low-quality blending variety and is rarely produced as a varietal wine and labeled as such.
+As mentioned in Unit 4, Sicily is among the largest producers of wine in Italy and makes more white wine than red.
+Its most prevalent grape variety, white or red, is Catarratto, which not long ago was the most planted variety in all of Italy.
+However, Catarratto is considered to be a low-quality blending grape and it is being steadily replaced with more saleable varieties.
+It is rarely produced as a varietal wine and labeled as such.

 Sicily has several other indigenous white varieties that have a better reputation, including: